Not Rocky, Rambo or Cobra; but Cliffhanger is another solid Stallone action classic!

 Though relegated to the role of Dude in Distress, Rooker’s spunky Hal is also a fun character and his amusing one-liners are a wonder.
 When one of Qualen’s thugs starts cracking soccer-related puns while beating Hal to a pulp, Hal eventually fights back, quipping “Season’s over, asshole!” as he sends the guy plummeting over the edge of the mountain.
 (My favorite scene in the movie, bar none!)

 While Christopher Walken was originally approached to play the lead villain, the honors went to Lithgow in the end.
 I’ve seen some accuse Lithgow’s villain of being too hammy, but let’s be real: this is not a somber drama, it’s a fun action movie, and Lithgow’s histrionic performance is a delight.
 He’s ably supported by Rex Linn, Caroline Goodall, Leon Robinson, Craig Fairbrass, Gregory Scott Cummins, and Denis Forrest as his menacing batch of cronies.

 Cliffhanger remains a solid, memorable action thriller.
 It doesn’t necessarily break new ground as its critics often point out, but not every movie needs to in order to be memorable or effective.
 A worthy addition to your action movie collection and one I would love to get the chance to see on a big, big screen, just to enhance the thrills.
 Hang on!

 What are your thoughts on Stallone’s Cliffhanger?
-Let us know in the comments or on our Facebook page!
+Let us know in the comments!